tetsuo/tetsuo.github.io/articles/fp-denotational.md

 This defines `fib` as a function that takes an integer `n` and returns the nth Fibonacci number.
 Each case acts as an equation, establishing the relationship between input and output. `fib n` runs recursively until the base case is reached and a sum is returned.

-This view of a function is called [denotational](https://en.wikipedia.org/wiki/Denotational_semantics).
-We define its "meaning" by describing the relationships between inputs and outputs.
-This contrasts with [operational semantics](https://en.wikipedia.org/wiki/Operational_semantics), where functions are seen as sequences of _operations_ executed over time.
+This view of a function is called **denotational**.
+We define its "meaning" by describing the relationships between inputs and outputs, as opposed to **operational semantics**, where functions are seen as sequences of _operations_ executed over time.

-Each expression in Haskell has a meaning rooted in its mathematical equivalent.
-For example, `fib 1` and `5-4` both represent the integer 1 in the program.
-We say they _denote_ the same value.
+In this framework, every expression in Haskell corresponds to a mathematical object.
+For instance, both `fib 1` and `5-4` _denote_ the same integer value, 1.
+This property is a cornerstone of **referential transparency**, meaning that any expression can be replaced by its corresponding value without altering the overall behavior of the program.

-> The collection of such mathematical objects is called the **semantic domain**.
-Broadly speaking, denotational semantics is concerned with finding domains that represent what programs do; it aims to provide a mathematical foundation for understanding program behavior.

-Notice that the meaning of `fib 2` is derived from the meanings of `fib 1` and `fib 0`.
-This **compositional** property is essential for building formal proofs of program correctness within denotational semantics.

-To maintain compositionality, an expression must be [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency), meaning it can be replaced with its equivalent value without altering the program's outcome.

-For example, a function that adds two numbers is referentially transparent.
-In contrast, a function that divides a number by another is not, as the divisor could be zero.
+# Referential Transparency

+To illustrate referential transparency, consider a simple addition function.
+It is fully referentially transparent because it always returns a value based solely on its inputs.
+Contrast this with a division function:

 ```haskell
 > 10 `div` 2